Advance care planning in retirement and nursing homes

 Marie-Rose Barben, Frutigen, Nursing Care

-Jikkelien Bohren, Basel, Counselling and Stakeholder Organization
+Jikkelien Bohren, Basel, Counselling Organization Advance Care Planning

 Dr Annette Ciurea, Zürich, Geriatrics/Palliative Care